American Heart Association Executive Assistant in Houston, Texas

 Skilled in effective oral and written communications including conversing by telephone, business writing with clear and concise narrative reports, evaluations and other narrative pieces.

-Must have advanced knowledge and skill with Microsoft Office 2010 used for word processing, email, presentationsand spreadsheets.
-Advancedknowledge and skill with these programsis preferred.
+Advanced knowledge and skill with Microsoft Office 2010 used for word processing, email, presentations and spreadsheets is preferred.
 These skills are subject to testing.